 Section 2 – Relief measures regarding the operational aspects of supervision

-You announced that JSTs would discuss with individual banks a more flexible approach to supervisory processes, timelines and deadlines.
-Can you be more specific?
+You announced in March 2020 that JSTs would discuss with individual banks a more flexible approach to supervisory processes, timelines and deadlines.
+Do you foresee any further postponements?

-- permit banks with stable recovery plans to submit only the core elements (indicators, options, overall recovery capacity) of their 2020 plans, focusing on the current COVID-19 stress and ensuring that the plans can be implemented effectively and in a timely manner if needed.
+- Permit banks with stable recovery plans to submit only the core elements (indicators, options, overall recovery capacity) of their 2020 plans, focusing on the current coronavirus stress and ensuring that the plans can be implemented effectively and in a timely manner if needed.
 Banks are also permitted, where applicable, to address only the key deficiencies identified in the 2019 plans.

 Section 3 – Relief measures regarding capital and liquidity requirements

-Banks will be allowed to operate below the P2G level and to frontload the rules on the composition of P2R originally scheduled to come into force in 2021 with CRD V. Concretely, how much capital relief will this provide?
+Banks have been allowed to operate below the P2G level and to frontload the rules on the composition of P2R originally scheduled to come into force in 2021 with CRD V. Concretely, how much capital relief has this provided?

-A release of the full Pillar 2 Guidance (P2G) buffer makes around €90 billion of Common Equity Tier 1 (CET1) capital available to significant institutions supervised by the SSM.
-With the immediate implementation of Capital Requirements Directive V (CRD V) rules on the composition of Pillar 2 Requirements (P2R), which are less stringent than the composition currently requested by the ECB, around €30 billion of additional CET1 capital will be added to the relief.
-The two measures combined would provide banks with aggregate relief of roughly €120 billion of CET1 capital.
-This amount would not require banks to decrease their current management buffer.
-Overall, this provides significant room for banks to absorb losses on outstanding exposures without triggering any supervisory action.
+The ECB announced in the press release of 20 March 2020 that a release of the full Pillar 2 Guidance (P2G) buffer would make around €90 billion of Common Equity Tier 1 (CET1) capital available to significant institutions supervised by the SSM.
+With the immediate implementation of the latest Capital Requirements Directive (CRD V) rules on the composition of Pillar 2 Requirements (P2R), which are less stringent than the composition currently requested by the ECB, around €30 billion of additional CET1 capital have been added to the relief.
+The two measures combined have provided banks with aggregate relief of roughly €120 billion of CET1 capital.
+Overall, this has provided significant room for banks to absorb losses on outstanding exposures without triggering any supervisory action.

-Taking into account that the average risk of lending to households, small businesses and corporates will most likely increase from current levels as a result of the shock, it is estimated that the capital released by the two measures considered will enable banks to potentially finance up to €1.8 trillion of loans to households, small businesses and corporate customers in need of extra liquidity.
-Even in the most adverse scenarios, the lending capacity released by the measures remains very substantial.
+As announced in the press release, the ECB estimates that the capital released by the two measures considered could enable banks to potentially finance up to €1.8 trillion of loans to households, small businesses and corporate customers in need of extra liquidity, taking into account that the average risk of lending to households, small businesses and corporates would most likely increase from current levels as a result of the shock.
+Thus, even in the most adverse scenarios, the lending capacity released by the measures remains very substantial.